 The EAP framework implements MKA as a newly defined EAP-over-LAN (EAPOL) packet.
 EAP authentication produces a master session key (MSK) shared by both partners in the data exchange.
 Entering the EAP session ID generates a secure connectivity association key name (CKN).
-The switch acts as the authenticator for both uplink and downlink, and acts as the key server for downlink.
+The switch acts as the authenticator for both switch-to-switch and switch-to-host; and acts as the key server for switch-to-host.
 It generates a random secure association key (SAK), which is sent to the client partner.
 The client is never a key server and can only interact with a single MKA entity, the key server.
 After key derivation and generation, the switch sends periodic transports to the partner at a default interval of 2 seconds.